haihala/whoops-all-grapplers/docs/1. Projects/April/Weird bugs.md

-- Jumps are very high (inconsistently)
+- [ ] Jumps are very high (inconsistently)
-- Special interpretation is sometimes kinda tight
+- [x] Special interpretation is sometimes kinda tight
+- [x] Some inputs are flipped, some aren't